Got questions? We can help!

 Sometimes it's challenging to figure out what services are available and who to talk to on such a large campus!
 The Career Center is dedicated to quality customer service.
 We are always happy to help you find what you need.
 Here are some frequently asked questions:

-- Can you tell me more about how to find a job or an internship?
-What about a job on campus or work-study jobs?
+- How do I find a job or internship?
+What about an on-campus or work-study job?

 - How important is it to do an internship?

 - I'm taking the semester off but plan on returning next semester.
 Can I access your service at no cost?

 - Who can I talk to about my major or what classes to take?

 - Where can I find San José State University's openings for staff positions?

 - What is the average salary that an San José State University student can expect to receive upon graduation?

 - Where do I go for help if I have additional questions?